 Appendix A of this policy sets out details about specific safeguarding issues that pupils may experience and outlines specific actions that would be taken in relation to individual issues.
-This is not an exhaustive list.

 7. Child-on-child abuse

 For the purposes of this policy, "child-on-child abuse" is defined as abuse between children.